Chocolate Orange Mousse Pie

 - Add all of the ingredients for the base into a food processor and blend for about 30 seconds until throughly mixed.

-- Pour into the pie mould and press down firmly until the bottom is covered evenly.
+- Pour into an 8" pie mould and press down firmly until the bottom is covered evenly.

 - Bake for 10 minutes and set aside to cool.